BryanKoo/english-word-translation/README.md

 A polyseme is a word or phrase with different, but related senses.
 Offline dictionaries have sepereted entry for homographs and unified entry for polysemes.
 But some online dictionary like Wiktionary does not follow this policy, it has only one entry for homograph.
-Though the former policy is better for vocabulary learning, it is assumed that the homograph policy is post-processed manually in this project.
-So there will be only one entry for each homograph and the meanings will be unified, for the time being.

 ## POS(part-of-speech) tagging
 A word can be used as noun in one sentence and as verb in another sentenc.